-On May 14, 2014, the Company filed and obtained a receipt from the Ontario Securities Commission for a (final) long form non-offering prospectus (the "Prospectus"), which enabled to the Company to become a reporting issuer pursuant to the securities legislation of the Province of Ontario notwithstanding that no sale of its securities was contemplated.
+On May 14, 2014, the Company filed and obtained a receipt from the Ontario Securities Commission for a (final) long form non-offering prospectus (the "Prospectus"), for the sole purpose of allowing the Company to become a reporting issuer in the jurisdiction of the Province of Ontario.
+No securities were offered pursuant to the Prospectus.
 A copy of the Prospectus is available on SEDAR at www.sedar.com.